 Eric has been playing keyboards and flute for Neil Sedaka for about thirty years with hundreds of recording sessions with the likes of the Pointer sisters, Dolly Parton, Patty Labelle, Jeffry Osbourn, Cher, Bette Midler, Juice Newton, Olivia Newton-John, Melissa Manchester, Kenny Rogers, Tom Waits, and Mac Davis.
 His list of credits also include the following television shows, Hillstreet Blues, NYPD Blue, LA Law, Law & Order, The Tonight Show, and Good Morning America, to name a few.

 The Band for Hot Toddy and Blue Christmas

 Our gifted friend who excels on guitar and mouth harp who composed and played for That 70's Show

 Don Preston (Guitar) Don's credits include long tenures in the bands of Leon Russell and Ricky Nelson, with many live performances with the likes of Joe Cocker, George Harrison and Eric Clapton.
-Don's been a stalwart member of our Wednesday night jam group for twenty-five years.
+Don's been a stalwart member of our Wednesday night jam group for more than thirty years.

 Jim Varley (Drums) A brilliant session drummer and Neil Sedaka band member for longer than he'll admit, James has played cardboard boxes with our Wednesday group.